The local authority's legal duty to issue an EHCP

 Documents and evidence to gather

-- The LA's refusal to issue decision letter (dated)
+- The local authority's refusal to issue decision letter (dated)

 - All assessment reports from the EHC needs assessment (EP, SALT, OT, medical)

-- LA's written explanation of why an EHCP is not necessary
+- local authority's written explanation of why an EHCP is not necessary

 - School SEN records, progress data, and intervention records